Bralekor/DICI/docs/manual.md

 A hashmap is then created containing a key/value pair of the pixel's colorimetric value and its position index in the frequency table.
 This step allows for quicker retrieval of the frequency order relative to a pixel's colorimetric value.
 Each pixel of the image is then replaced by its position index within the frequency table.

 To allow for efficient compression at low cost, the data will then be written within a file, bypassing the classic rules of data writing in bytes.
-Indeed, all numbers will be represented by two distinct figures: the first being the number itself after optimization (`optValue`), and the second being the number of bits used in writing this number (`nbBit`).
+Indeed, all numbers will be represented by two distinct bit code: the first being the number itself after optimization (`optValue`), and the second being the number of bits used in writing this number (`nbBit`).

 `nbBit = log2(x + 2)`